Fesuoy1/Snake-Game-Remake/README.md

 WASD or Arrow keys: Move snake

+Space: Pause Game

 Escape: Quit game

 R: Restart game

 ## For Developers

-This game is open source So you can modify it or add features to it.
+This game is open source!
+You can modify it or add features to it.
 You can submit a pull request [here.](https://github.com/fesuoy1/snake-game-remake/pull/new)